Home/ Blog/ Preventive Care/

 • Cough

-These symptoms worsen in the second week.
-Mucus accumulates inside your airways, causing an uncomfortable, “whoop”-sounding cough.
+These symptoms worsen after about two weeks.
+Mucus accumulates inside the airways, causing an uncomfortable, “whoop”-sounding cough.
 Although many people do not develop the “whoop” characteristic, the coughing fits can be uncontrollable and painful.

-Whooping cough is very common in children, so it’s a great idea for seniors to stay up to date on their vaccines if they are spending time with grandchildren.
-Additionally, seniors are still susceptible to whooping cough, especially if the vaccination has worn off.
+Whooping cough can make babies and young children very sick, and so it is a great idea for seniors to make sure they are up-to-date with the vaccine if they have a grandchild that they wouldn’t want to get sick.
+Additionally, seniors are still susceptible to whooping cough, especially if the vaccination has worn off Even after recovery the cough can last for weeks!
 Some complications seniors may experience or develop include sleep apnea, insomnia, weight loss, pneumonia and eye infections.

 6. Pneumonia